Digital FAST: An AI-Driven Multimodal Framework for Rapid and Early Stroke Screening: Proposed Method

-Once embeddings from the three modalities facial landmarks, upper-body pose, and audio are obtained, the system performs multimodal fusion using an attention-based fusion mechanism.
 The attention module plays a central role in coordinating and integrating information across modalities by adaptively learning the relative importance of each modality for the stroke screening task.
 Rather than employing simple fusion strategies such as feature concatenation or linear summation, the attention-based fusion enables the model to capture cross-modal relationships and emphasize discriminative and consistent cues while suppressing noisy or less informative signals.

 In practice, the reliability and expressiveness of different modalities may vary across individuals and scenarios; for instance, facial asymmetry may be more pronounced in some cases, whereas speech impairment or motor dysfunction may provide stronger indicators in others.
 Through learned attention weights during training, the model dynamically adjusts its fusion strategy on a per-sample basis.
 Consequently, the final fused representation reflects a balanced and flexible interaction among facial expressions, body kinematics, and speech characteristics over time, leading to improved robustness and predictive performance in real-world prehospital settings.